Face Off: Wharton School Vs Chicago Booth

-Meanwhile, the Wharton MBA tends to attract more competitive types.
-Therefore, the MBA experience will reflect this intensity.
+Meanwhile, the Wharton MBA tends to attract more competitive types, and the MBA experience will reflect this intensity.
 Still, the team-based discussion component of the Wharton MBA application exists for a reason.
 That is, to weed out folks who can’t play well with others.

 The Wharton group interview offers a preview of the energy prospective students will step into on campus from day one.